-Mr. Willy Daume, the President of the Organising Committee for the 1972 Olympic Games, presented formally official invitations for the Games to six west African Nations on Thursday (26 November) in Dakar.
+Background: Mr. Willy Daume, the President of the Organising Committee for the 1972 Olympic Games, presented formally official invitations for the Games to six west African Nations on Thursday (26 November) in Dakar.
 Olympic representatives from Senegal, the Ivory Coast, Mali, Sierra Leone, Gambia and Mauritania were there to receive their invitations.

 Also present at the invitation ceremony was M. Jean-Claude Ganga, the Secretary-General of the Supreme Sports Council for Africa.
 West Germany is giving aid to these six countries for their Olympic preparations.